15 Unforgettable Places to Visit in Cuba

 Check out our Ultimate Cuba Packing List to help you pack for your trip – we’re sharing exactly what to bring to Cuba and what we never travel without.

-Known as the “First City” of Cuba, the tiny city of Baracoa in Cuba’s far east is a stunning spot, boasting plenty to draw visitors to this relatively remote spot.
+Known as the “First City” of Cuba, tiny Baracoa in Cuba’s far east is a stunning spot, boasting plenty to draw visitors to this relatively remote spot.

 Would you believe that Baracoa was only accessible to the rest of Cuba after the Cuban Revolution when a road was built to the town from Santiago de Cuba in the 1960s?
 Until then, the historic city was only accessible by boat, the dense jungles impenetrable.

-One of the most popular activities for visitors is hiking El Yunque; this anvil-shaped table mountain is a distinctive feature of the area’s “skyline,” and makes for a great day trip to appreciate the lush jungles around the city.
+One of the most popular things to do in Baracoa for visitors is hiking El Yunque; this anvil-shaped table mountain is a distinctive feature of the area’s “skyline” and makes for a great day trip to appreciate the lush jungles around the city.
 It’s one of the best destinations in Cuba for hiking.

 Just outside of Baracoa, no trip to the area is complete without a visit to the impressive Alejandro de Humboldt National Park, considered by UNESCO as “one of the most biologically diverse tropical island sites on earth.”